mirshapovalovak/YouTube-View-Bot/README.md

 Since promotion should occur as naturally as possible, you need to create an artificial audience of viewers (bots) that will watch your videos.
 The audience will consist of browser profiles which will be controlled by YouTube Booster.
 All profiles will have unique fingerprints (browser and system fingerprints).
 Each profile for YouTube will look like a separate, unique viewer.

-**YouTube Booster uses 2 types of profiles:**
+**YouTube Sub Bot uses 2 types of profiles:**

 - **Profiles with Google accounts.** These are the profiles that are authorized in the Gmail account.
 Youtube will treat these profiles as users logged into their Google (YouTube) account.
-Causes more trust from Youtube, allows to increase likes, comments, subscribers, etc.
+Causes more trust from YouTube, allows to increase likes, comments, subscribers, etc.
 - **Incognito profiles.** These are simply profiles that are NOT authorized in a Gmail account.
 YouTube will treat them as regular viewers without a Google (YouTube) account.
 This type of profile only allows you to watch videos.
 Likes, subscriptions, etc. will not work.
 However, this is absolutely normal, because many of us also use YouTube without an account.

 For more naturalness, we will use both types of profiles at the same time.
 I recommend generating profiles in the following proportion: 60-70% Google profiles, 30-40% incognito profiles.